Sign up for RVAgreen 2050 updates and opportunities for input!

-As an input to the RVAgreen 2050 planning process, the City of Richmond is conducting an assessment of the vulnerability of Richmond’s residents, built assets, and natural resources to the climate impacts of extreme heat, extreme precipitation, and future sea level rise.
+As an input to the RVAgreen 2050 planning process, the City of Richmond conducted an assessment of the vulnerability of Richmond’s residents, built assets, and natural resources to the climate impacts of extreme heat, extreme precipitation, and future sea level rise.
 Climate change affects some members of our community more than others based on several root causes and social and biological factors, many of which can be explored using this tool.
-This Climate Equity Index will be used to identify and engage Richmond’s frontline communities.
+This Climate Equity Index is being used to identify and engage Richmond’s frontline communities.

 Climate & Health

 Climate change will affect, and already is affecting, human physical and mental health.
 The climate impacts affecting Richmond - extreme heat, extreme precipitation, and future impacts of sea level rise - will cause new health problems and worsen existing ones.
 Health threats could include extreme heat, poor air quality and changes in bacteria, viruses and other infectious agents.
 Extreme events, such as heavy rainfall, can also disrupt critical services such as healthcare and public safety.

 Climate-related health stressors will impact some members of our community more than others.
 This is because various factors can cause some people to have increased sensitivity to climate change.
 For example, people living in urban areas with less green space and tree canopy may be exposed to higher temperatures because of the urban heat island effect.
 In addition, people with preexisting health conditions such as cardiovascular and respiratory illnesses may be more at risk of heat-related illness.
 For these reasons, it is critical that the City of Richmond’s efforts to address climate change are carried out in a way that is inclusive of and protects our most vulnerable communities.